 30. Christians and certain other people of a like race are to be segregated (Matthew 18:15-17; 1 Corinthians 5:9-13; 6:15; 2 Corinthians 6:14-15; Ephesians 5:11; 2 Thessalonians 3:6-16; 1 Timothy 6:5; 2 Timothy 3:5).

-It is heartbreaking that, in times past, American evangelicals used the Bible to condone blatant racism and discrimination against their own neighbor.
-But it is also sad that modern evangelicals now have so little to say on the topic of race, after having so much to say in times past.
-Instead of reaching out to white nationalists and other wayward souls who still believe former evangelical teachings on race (many across the South), most evangelical pulpits remain silent on the topic as racial tensions rage across America.
+It is heartbreaking that, in times past, far too many American clergy members used the Bible to promote a heretical doctrine that condoned blatant racism and discrimination against their own neighbor.
+But perhaps it is the failure of 21st-century clergy members to call out and confront this heresy today that is more devastating.
+Instead of challenging those who perpetuate these heretical teachings on race today (many across the South, but not exclusively), far too many Christian ministers remain silent on the topic as racial tensions rage across America.